Well hello world, glad you’re here! You’ve found your way to my blog about learning coding.

-If you have any questions or feedback to me, just drop me a line in the comments below or send me a message directly!
+If you have any questions or feedback to me, just drop me a line in the comments below!
 I’d love to hear what you think and how how you’re getting along with your challenges with learning coding.

-- What got you interested in learning how to code?
+- What made you interested in learning how to code?

 - Have you been struggling with some problems?
 How did you solve or overcome them?